schibsted/spid-tech-docs/resources/articles/paylink-api.md

 :body

 Paylinks allow clients to charge a customer for products without storing them in SPiD's product database.
-A paylink is simply a link that represents a set of products, their prices and other meta-data.
-Following the link will take the user to SPiD checkout where they can pay for the products.
+A paylink contains products, their prices and other metadata.
+It comes with a URL that takes the user to SPiD checkout where they can pay for the products.
 Upon completion, the user is sent back to the client with a confirmation from SPiD.

 Paylink objects contain meta-data and one or more paylink items.
 Paylink items are what end-users actually pay for.
 They contain price and VAT information.
 The